 This distribution and all its applications, which could sometimes look redundant, have been designed to allow the usage of GNU/Linux for all the members of one family.

-Writing about Emmabuntüs Debian Edition, some independent bloggers conveyed the whole idea in their articles: "Emmabuntüs DE2 - Stretch 1.0" (English), "Emmabuntüs DE2 1.03: Linux für Gebrauchtcomputer" (German), and for the previous Emmabuntüs version based on Ubuntu: "Le retour de la distribution GNU/Linux antigaspillage" (French), "Xubuntu spin with an attractive desktop and plenty of apps!"
-(English).
+Writing about Emmabuntüs Debian Edition, some independent bloggers conveyed the whole idea in their articles: " FullCircleMagazine: Emmabuntüs DE2 - Stretch 1.0."
+(English), " Emmabuntüs DE2 1.03: Linux für Gebrauchtcomputer " (German), and DistroWatch: Emmabuntüs DE3- Buster1.00 " (English).

 9 - Acknowledgments